HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/data-analysis-nustar.md

 assert out.returncode == 0
 ```

-## 6. Use pyXspec to load, fit, and plot a spectrum
+## 6. Using pyXspec to load, fit, and plot a spectrum
-The next step is to load the spectrum into `pyXspec`.
-You could switch to your terminal and use `xspec` in the command line, or you could follow our example and use the `pyXspec` interface.
+Our next step is to load the spectrum into `pyXspec` (a Python-based interface to the ubiquitous X-ray spectral fitting tool, XSPEC).
+Alternatively, you could switch to your terminal and use `xspec` in the command line.

+This is going to let us fit a model to the spectrum we've created for our AGN, which will allow us to parameterize how the emission changes across NuSTAR's considerable energy range.

+### Loading the spectrum

+We'll start by navigating to the directory where we generate the spectrum product, just to make the path we supply to pyXspec a little nicer to look at.

+When it comes to using pyXspec to load the spectrum, we first run the `AllData.clear()` method - this will ensure that any existing loaded data are removed.
+We _know_ there are no existing data loaded in this tutorial, but it is still good practice (particularly in notebook environments where variables persist across cells).

+Also note that we 'ignore' any spectral data points below 3 keV and above 79 keV - this represents NuSTAR's effective energy range, and any data points outside are likely to be dubious.

 ```{code-cell} python
 os.chdir(f"{WORK_DIR}/{OBS_ID}_p/spec")